John Castañeda: Dana White's Contender Series

 Having racked up a record of 13–2, Castañeda was invited to compete at Dana White's Contender Series 5, facing Cheyden Leialoha.
 He won the bout via unanimous decision, but was not awarded with a contract to the UFC.

 Return to Combate

 On October 26, 2017, it was announced that Castañeda would participate in Combate Americas' Copa Combate 2017 one-night tournament that took place on November 11, 2017.
 In the quarterfinals Castañeda faced Kevin Moreyra, winning by first-round submission.
 Advancing to the semifinals, he defeated Marc Gomez by unanimous decision.
 In the tournament final Castañeda faced Levy Marroquín, losing the bout via unanimous decision.

-Castañeda was expected to headline Combate Americas Mexico vs. USA against Érik Pérez on October 13, 2018, but the bout was postponed to a later date because Castañeda caught staph infection.
+Castañeda was expected to headline Combate Americas Mexico vs. USA against Erik Pérez on October 13, 2018, but the bout was postponed to a later date because Castañeda caught staph infection.

 After the tournament, Castañeda went on to lose one and win one bout in Combate Americas before being signed to the UFC on short notice.